The Saddle Point Problem of Polynomials: Solving optimization problems

 \eit \end{alg}

 Similar conclusions as in Proposition~\ref{prop:Alg4.1} hold for Algorithm~\ref{alg:min:F(xy*)}.
 For cleanness of the paper, we do not state them again.
 The method in \cite{HenLas05} can be applied to extract minimizers in the Step~3.
-Moreover, Algorithm~\ref{alg:min:F(xy*)} also terminates after finitely many iterations, under some generic conditions.
+Moreover, Algorithm~\ref{alg:min:F(xy*)} also terminates within finitely many iterations, under some genericity conditions.

-\begin{cond} The polynomial tuple $g$ is nonsingular and the point $y^*$ satisfy one (not necessarily all) of the following: \bit
+\begin{cond} The polynomial tuple $g$ is nonsingular and the point $y^*$ satisfies one (not necessarily all) of the following: